-An interactive table-top exhibit of black memorabilia spanning slavery to hip hop.
-Includes a eight hour exhibit and one hour lecture by professor and museum curator, Khalid El-Hakim.
+Over 20 years in the making !
+This is an interactive table-top exhibit of black memorabilia spanning slavery to hip hop.
+Includes a day-long exhibit with the option for a one hour lecture by professor and museum curator, Dr. Khalid El-Hakim.

 The Black History 101 Mobile Museum (BH101MM) is an innovative traveling tabletop exhibit depicting Black memorabilia spanning slavery to Hip Hop.
 The mobile museum is a cost effective approach to present historical artifacts to schools systems, communities, colleges and universities throughout the nation.